 Another reason these sour cream cookies are so dang delicious is that they are made with powdered sugar.
 This recipe combines powdered sugar with granulated sugar for the best soft, tender, and chewy consistency.

 Lastly, Swig’s legendary sugar cookies are made with both butter and oil.
 The butter provides a rich buttery flavor, while the oil keeps them soft and moist.
 The combination of the two fats also contributes to the cookies' distinct texture, which is slightly crispy on the edges and soft and chewy in the center.

 Why You’ll Love This Recipe

-These frosted pink sugar cookies with sour cream are a delicious and unique twist on the classic sugar cookie recipe that you'll absolutely love.
+These sour cream cookies with frosting are a delicious and unique twist on the classic sugar cookie recipe that you'll absolutely love.
 This recipe is straightforward and easy to follow, making it a great option for both novice and experienced bakers alike.
 Here are a few reasons you won't be able to resist making these cookies again and again.

 - They can be made from start to finish in less than 30 minutes

 - The dough doesn’t need to be chilled or rolled out

 - The recipe makes 20 extra large cookies